-But the real mistake comes from a different direction: a game at a lower resolution than the screen can deliver.
-For example, if your screen has a 1920 × 1080 resolution and you're playing 1366 × 768 within the game, you're doing it wrong.
-Have you ever tried to enlarge an image of its original size?
-The resulting result will be a blurry and fuzzy image.
-This is exactly how the result will be in games, and if you play on a different scale resolution, you will get too wide or too narrow a picture.
+But the real mistake comes from a different direction: acting at a lower resolution than the screen can provide.
+For example, if your screen has 1920 × 1080 resolution and you are playing 1366 × 768 resolution within the game, you are doing it wrong.
+Have you ever tried to enlarge an image from its original size?
+The result you get will be a blurry and fuzzy image.
+That is exactly what the outcome will be in games, and if you play at a different scale, you will get a picture that is too wide or too narrow.

-This error is mainly because many games do not match their internal resolution to that of the screen, and many users do not bother changing it in the game settings, always change the resolution to the highest, unless your video card is unable to run the game properly on resolution Higher, so it is very important to adjust the power of the graphics card to resolution, and find out before buyers agree with such a huge resolution 4k.
+The above mistake is made mostly because many games do not match their internal resolution to that of the screen, and many users do not bother to change it in game settings.
+Always change the resolution to the highest, unless your video card is unable to run the game properly Higher, so it is very important to adjust the power of the video card to a resolution, and to find out before buying screens with huge resolution such as 4k.

-In some games (more and more in recent years) you will find a definition called Physx, most often with a logo NVIDIA With her, for obvious reasons - PhysX is supported by cards NVIDIA GeForce only.
-Video cards of type I HAVE D Radeon Enabling this option will always result in a drastic decrease in performance, so always leave it turned off.
+In some games (more and more in recent years) you will find a definition called Physx, most often with a logo NVIDIA With her, for obvious reasons - Physx is supported by cards NVIDIA GeForce only.
+Video cards of type AMD Radeon Enabling this option will always result in a drastic decrease in performance, so always leave it turned off.

-This exclusive technology of cards NVIDIA Allows game developers to present more dynamic and realistic physics that is very difficult to process, such as in complex scenes, for example when a structure is blown up - in which a huge number of particles are seen, similar to reality, or in scenes where something is on fire and real sparks appear.
-With this setting, a lot of effects occur on the screen.
+This exclusive technology of cards NVIDIA Allows game developers to view more dynamic and realistic physics that are very difficult to process, expressed in complex scenes, for example when blasting a structure - where a huge number of particles look like reality, or in scenes where something is on fire and looks real.
+With this setting, many effects occur on the screen.

-The reason that only cards NVIDIA Are able to run Physx is that thanks to their unified processors (CUDA), they are able to undertake the processing work from the CPU.
-Please note - even if you have a card NVIDIA, And even if it is fairly strong, Physx is a very demanding performance setting, so run it at controlled levels, if at all.
+The reason that only cards NVIDIA Physx is able to run because of their Unified Processors (CUDA), they are able to take on the processing work from the central processor.
+Pay attention - even if you have a ticket NVIDIA, And even if it is fairly strong, Physx is a very demanding performance setting, so run it at controlled levels, if at all.
 Some players go so far as to dedicate another card NVIDIA Dedicated only for processing.

 Image quality settings

-These were "the leading and most prevalent settings".
-However, it is important to remember that the quality of the image has other factors and they come in levels (usually from Low to Ultra).
-Some settings are clear enough from Water Quality (or "Water" only), for example, indicates the quality level in which water and other water elements will be graphed in graphics.
+These were the "leading and common definitions".
+However, it's important to remember that image quality has additional factors and they come in levels (usually from Low to Ultra).
+Some of the settings are clear enough for oil - Water Quality (or "Water" only), for example, signifies the level of quality that water and other liquid elements in graphics will look like.

-Note that in many cases, some of these settings take a good part of the performance as they go up, but the differences in image quality are quite small without noticeable.
-Take the Fallout 4 example: Lowering the "God Rays" setting to Low will improve performance quite a bit, but there is almost no difference in graphic level.
+Please note that in many cases some of these settings take a good portion of the performance as their level increases, but the differences in image quality are quite small and noticeable.
+Take the Fallout 4 game for example: Lowering the "God Rays" to Low will improve performance quite a bit, but there is hardly any difference in the graphics level.

-Therefore, you should play with such settings and actually see the difference in image quality compared to the number of frames per second you lose until you find the "Sweet Spot" that balances the image quality is good enough and the movement of burnout and respectable enough for you.
+Therefore, you should play with these sample settings and actually see the difference in image quality versus the amount of frames per second you lose, until you find the "Sweet Spot" that balances enough good image quality with enough erosion and dignity for you.

 From these settings, there are common and demanding settings that should also be put on the eye.
 Let's start with type definitions Texture.
-These settings will be characterized by the level of detail of the graphics in the game.
-This is usually about loading textures at a higher resolution - which takes a lot of video card memory and is not recommended if you have a bit of it.
-As always, always pay attention to actual differences.
+These settings will be characterized by the level of detail in the game graphics.
+It's usually about loading higher-resolution textures - which takes up a lot of video card memory, and it's not advisable if you have little of it.
+And, as mentioned, always notice the actual differences.

-Another definition, which I would go so far as to say is the most demanding, is a definition of the shadows in the game - settings Shadows.
+Another definition that I would go so far as to say is one of the most demanding is the definition of shadows in the game - definitions Shadows.
 The higher this setting, the more shading effects will be seen and behave more realistically.
 This requires additional processing of lots of pixels that reduce quite a bit of game performance.

 In the higher levels of shading settings, the emphasis is more on how a shadow will behave in reality compared with the light of the day and the environment, and less on its shape.
 Usually the difference seems rather negligible, and in continuous play it is also meaningless.
 Lowering this setting to Medium from Ultra, for example, can add up to 30% improvement in performance when image quality is almost intact.

-In recent years, and especially in the newest and most famous games,HDAO, SSAO And other settings that end with AO, Ambient Occlusion, which relates to everything we've talked about so far: shading, light rays and yes, it takes a lot of resources while playing.
+In recent years, and especially in the newest and most famous games,HDAO, SSAO And other definitions that end with AO, Rabbi Ambient Occlusion.
+This definition applies to everything we've talked about so far: shading, light rays and yes, it consumes many resources while playing.

 This setting creates a lens effect of strong illumination (such as sun rays and internal light) that passes between different objects and affects the shadows in the scene as well as the general lighting of the game.
 Like the rest, is not always necessary, and in this case even actors do not like the effect it creates.